equinor/appsec/docs/security-champion/7-about.md

 The main communication channel for the community is [Slack](https://app.slack.com/client/T02JL00JU/CMM6FSW5V).
 This is where people can post questions exchange experiences when it comes to different tools and technologies etc.

-## Responsibilities

-Everyone in the community is responsible for keeping these info sites up to date.
-They are all based on markdown, don't hesitate to make a PR with fixes, or some new guidelines!

 ## Role of the AppSec team

-The AppSec team is responsible for driving this network, but this does not mean that you can't contribute!
+The Security Champions Network is run by the AppSec team, but we aim to empower our champions to contribute in any way they can.

+Do you have a guideline you want to create?
+Do you want to hold a seminar talk?
+Would you want to organize an event?
+Whatever the idea is, _let's have a chat! 🤟_

-Would you like to take on some extra responsibilities when it comes to organizing events and keeping there pages up to date?
-Please reach out to us on [Slack](https://app.slack.com/client/T02JL00JU/CMM6FSW5V) or e-mail at ``appsec[at]equinor.com``
+Reach out to us on [Slack](https://app.slack.com/client/T02JL00JU/CMM6FSW5V) or e-mail at ``appsec[at]equinor.com``

 ## Contact us